ProcStack/Python/pixelProcessing/README.md

 This is a dump for a pixel processing test using pygame.

+** Pygame is very slow for full screen pixel processing, this was made with the intention of running on a RaspberryPi, but it seems OpenGL is the better option in this situation**

 Here is the kind of effects you'll see with this script-

 https://www.youtube.com/watch?v=NvqFOaD-OWo